yea-seul-kim/ExplainingTheGap/README.md

+#Explaining the Gap

-#Explaining the Gap: Visualizing One’s Predictions Improves Recall and Comprehension of Data
+A information associated with our [paper](chi2017.pdf) for [CHI 2017](https://chi2017.acm.org/),  Explaining the Gap: Visualizing One’s Predictions Improves Recall and Comprehension of Data .

 ##A) Code and detailed analysis of the main study and the replication study: explaining_the_gap.R.